-Phase II grant applications will be evaluated using the following criteria:
+Phase II grant applications will be evaluated for technical merit using the following criteria:

-- 3. Strength of the scientific/technical approach as evidenced by: (1) the strength and innovativeness of the overall idea and approach for the combined Phase I/Phase II project, (2) the significance of the scientific or technical challenge, and (3) the thoroughness of the presentation. - 4.
-Ability to carry out the project in a cost effective manner as evidenced by: (1) the qualifications of the Principal Investigator, other key staff, consultants and subcontractors, if any, and the level of adequacy of equipment and facilities; (2) the soundness and level of adequacy of the work plan to meet the problem or opportunity; (3) with regard to the Phase I objectives, the degree to which Phase I has proven feasibility of the concepts; and (4) the degree to which the DOE investment in the project would be justified by the level of proposed research effort. - 5.
+- 1. Strength of the scientific/technical approach as evidenced by: (1) the strength and innovativeness of the overall idea and approach for the combined Phase I/Phase II project, (2) the significance of the scientific or technical challenge, and (3) the thoroughness of the presentation. - 2.
+Ability to carry out the project in a cost effective manner as evidenced by: (1) the qualifications of the Principal Investigator, other key staff, consultants and subcontractors, if any, and the level of adequacy of equipment and facilities; (2) the soundness and level of adequacy of the work plan to meet the problem or opportunity; (3) with regard to the Phase I objectives, the degree to which Phase I has proven feasibility of the concepts; and (4) the degree to which the DOE investment in the project would be justified by the level of proposed research effort. - 3.
 Impact as evidenced by: (1) the significance of the technical and/or economic benefits of the proposed work, if successful, (2) the likelihood that the proposed work could lead to a marketable product or process, and (3) the likelihood that the project could attract further development funding after the SBIR or STTR project ends.
-The following evidence is also evaluated: (4) the information contained in the company's Commercialization Plan, including past history of commercializing SBIR/STTR or other research, (5) the existence of Phase II funding commitments from the applicant, other private sector, or non-SBIR/STTR funding sources, and (6) Phase III follow-on funding commitments for the subject of the research.

-Each criterion will be assigned a numerical rating based on the evidence provided.
+Each criterion above will be assigned a numerical rating based on the evidence provided.
 The overall score of the application is determined by the average of the numerical ratings for the three criteria.

-The Impact criterion is evaluated in two parts; technical potential and business capability.
+The Impact criterion is evaluated in two parts; technical potential (from merit review) and business capability (from commercialization potential review, see below).
 Technical potential as evidenced by 1, 2, and 3 is evaluated during peer review and is provided a rating.
-Business capability as evidenced in 4, 5, and 6 is evaluated internally by DOE experts and provided a rating.
+Business capability will be evaluated by DOE commercialization experts and provided a commercialization potential rating.
 The ratings for technical potential and business capability are then averaged into one rating for the Impact criterion.